Introduction and specifications

 The knobs are also just about at the minimum size I would consider to be glove-friendly.
 Living in the Yukon as I do, this is something I take into consideration.
 I’m talking big thick down-filled gloves for temperatures below -30C here.
 Not skinny fleece liners.

 Speaking of the knobs, I use ball heads enough that I don’t need to read the instruction etched onto them.
 It was only after several hours that I noticed the Lock and Rock wording on the knobs, pictured above.
 This is an almost laughably minor point, but I think it’s a tad confusing.
-To me the word “rock” is closely associated with stability, and being “steady as a rock”.
-In this instance 3LT are using it to describe the complete opposite.
+To me, the word “rock” is closely associated with stability, and being “steady as a rock”.
+In this instance, 3LT is using it to describe the complete opposite.
 The “Rock” direction will loosen the head.
 I assume that they are using rock as in “rock back and forth” but the logic is lost on me.
-I can’t even blame this on cultural/language differences because 3 Legged Thing are British just like me!
-Minor point, but a simple + and – would have done just fine.
+I can’t even blame this on cultural/language differences because 3 Legged Thing is British just like me!
+A minor point, but a simple + and – would have done just fine.
 I’m sure people would have understood that.

 Pan and ball locks